Jeet-Simar/Project2063/README.md

  For UNB CS2063

 # To start:
-give the camera, microphone, and media permissions to the JGC application.
+Give the camera, microphone, and media permissions to the JGC application.
 Give the gmail is given media permissions.
 A gmail account is needed to be able to make the sharing functionalities work.